PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_ETL_Conventions.md

 ## 1.16 ADT_OCCURRENCE

 The adt_occurrence table contains information about distinct admission, discharge, or transfer events that occur as part of a clinical visit.
 The typical use case is to identify portions of an inpatient admission that represent different levels of care or locations within a facility, but it can be used for additional characteristics of a visits (e.g. specialty consultation).
-The time of each event must fall between the start and end times of the associated visit_occurrence.  **This table is CUSTOM to Pedsnet.**
+The time of each event must fall between the start and end times of the associated visit_occurrence.  **This table is CUSTOM to PEDSnet.**

 Field |NOT Null Constraint |Network Requirement |Data Type | Description | PEDSnet Conventions
  --- | --- | --- | --- | ---| ---